MISP/misp-book/sharing/README.md

 * [Tools](#tools)
 * [Server Settings](#server-settings)

-* Misp's core functionality is sharing where everyone can be a consumer and/or a contributor/producer.
+* MISP's core functionality is sharing where everyone can be a consumer and/or a contributor/producer.
 * Quick benefit without the obligation to contribute
 * Low barrier access to get acquainted to the system